joy-dutta/SEEMS/README.md

 📊 Data Processing: Python (NumPy, Pandas, Scipy) for demand modeling and ranking.

-⚙ Simulation & Evaluation: Simulated in Python using real-world EV charging datasets.
+⚙ Simulation & Evaluation: Simulated in Python using Open-Source libraries.

 **Use Cases**